HTTP API

 JPG/PNG options

-It is possible to export jpg or png images with options (list bellow).
+It is possible to export jpg or png images with options (list below).

 Here is an example of exporting a JPG image with options: